allenjoveth/CodeAlpha_Language_Translation_Tool/README.md

-# Developing a Language Translator
+# Implementation of a Language Translation Tool

 # AIM:
 To develop a simple GUI-based language translator using Python and the Google Translate API.